makrai/notes/bommasani20-contextld-reduction-static-acl.md

 * We begin by verifying that the resulting static embeddings retain repr strengt
   * to ensure that properties we observe of the static embeddings are consistent with the original contextualized representations
-* we employ an exceptionally simple parameter-free method for converting from contextualized to static representations to
+* we employ an exceptionally simple parameter-free method for converting from contextualized to static representations
   * ensure that any properties observed in the latter are not introduced by cler
   * concerns with probing methods/diagnostic classifiers regarding whether learning can be attributed to the classifier and not the LM